TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    Description
          .. note::

-            Mind the plural.
+            Mind the plural -s in "layoutRootPaths"!

-         Used to define several paths for layouts, which will be tried in order.
-The first folder where the desired layout is found is used.
-The keys of the array define the order.
+         Used to define several paths for layouts, which will be tried in reversed order (the paths are searched from bottom to top).
+         The first folder where the desired layout is found, is used.
+         If the array keys are numeric, they are first sorted and then tried in reversed order.

          **Example:**